Need a helping hand? Call now to speak to an academic advisor: 0203 962 1468

 - Designed and reviewed numerous resources for medical accuracy to help prepare prospective medical students with their university interviews and admissions tests.

-Honorary Clinical Fellowship at the University of Aberdeen:
+Honorary Clinical Lecturer at the University of Aberdeen:

 - Responsible for teaching medical students in various formats including traditional lectures, small group teaching, clinical workshops and simulation.